d-eathrow/anonymousland/_items/Donate.md

 ---

 ## Donations
 Donations are good.
-Money is how to keep this "alive".
+Money is how to keep this project running.

 Monero: